x-Lanceman-x/BTechCampaignTools/README.md

 * ~New Battle Support Reimbursement Calculator~
 * ~Implement _Le Lion d'Or_~
 * ~Improvements to Deployment function to track wins/losses and record track rewards.~
+* Implement Changes to Formation and Special Command Abilities